-We apply the standard shift-share techniques from a recent Federal Reserve working paper to simulate conditions in a counterfactual world where racial and gender gaps in the employment-to-population ratio, educational attainment, average hourly earnings, and average hours worked did not exist for each of the 50 US states and District of Columbia.
+We apply the standard shift-share techniques from a recent paper to simulate conditions in a counterfactual world where racial and gender gaps in the employment-to-population ratio, educational attainment, average hourly earnings, and average hours worked did not exist for each of the 50 US states and District of Columbia.
 (We use “race” as a shorthand for “race and ethnicity.”
 Individuals who identify as Hispanic may be of any race.)

 Using the labor market variables listed above, we simulate the labor component of aggregate gross domestic product (GDP) in the economy for each state.
 (Note that ours is not a general equilibrium model, and is not intended to holistically describe state economies; simulated GDP in our calculation will differ from other GDP measures.)
 Then, we simulate what the total output could be if gaps were closed.
 The difference between the two is our main outcome variable: simulated gains to GDP for each state.
 To simulate closing racial and gender gaps, we set the floor for each labor market measure equal to that of white men (the group that on average has faced the fewest structural barriers to economic opportunity).
 To simulate closing gender gaps only, we set the floor to the value of same-race men; to simulate closing racial gaps only, we set the floor to the value of whites.